ing-bank/lion/packages-node/migrate-cli/README.md

 )
 ```

 This function can be called from `index.js` to perform the transformations in `transformsFolder` (`jscodeshift` in the example above) against a codebase found in `inputDir`.
+By default, this function will also be passed in the `jscsOpts` as `transformFunction`, so that it does not need to be imported.

 ### Basic usage